|Scientific Name||Cynodon dactylon (L.) Pers.|

 Spikelets are 2-2.5 mm (0.078 - 0.098 inch) long, in two rows, closely appressed to the rachis.

 Glumes are 1-nerved, the lower ones being almost as long as the spikelet, the upper ones half to three quarters as long.

 Viability Of Seeds

-Spreading mainly by below-ground rhizomes and above-ground stolons.
+Spreading mainly by below-ground rhizomes and above-ground stolones.
 It can also be spread by some extent from seed, but germination was observed to be very low.

-Cynodon dactylon is especially predominant under subtropical conditions.
+Cynodon dactylon is dominant under subtropical conditions.
 It is a species requiring moderate warmth, tolerant of extremely high temperatures but susceptible to hard or prolonged frost.

 C. dactylon occurs under semi-arid and irrigated conditions on a wide range of soil types of varying pH and salinity.
 Growth is favored by high fertility, but soil type and pH are not critical.
-Its growth would appear to be most greatly favored by medium-to-heavy, moist, well-drained soils, but it will also grow on acid and fairly strongly alkaline soils, and the undisturbed rhizome system can survive flood conditions and drought.
+Its growth appears to be mostly favored by medium-to-heavy, moist, well-drained soils, but it will also grow on acid and fairly strongly alkaline soils, and the undisturbed rhizome system can survive adverse conditions like flooding and drought.